Anthonymm0994/ch10-1553-flightgen/high_level_docs/LEVEL_3_IMPLEMENTATION_DETAILS.md

 ### Summary

-The CH10 Generator implements a complete flight test data generation system that:
+The CH10-1553-FlightGen implements a complete flight test data generation system that:

 - **Follows Standards**: Strict adherence to IRIG-106 and MIL-STD-1553
 - **Models Reality**: Physics-based simulation with sensor characteristics